zeeshanz/snap-and-upload/README.md

 # Options
 1. context - the calling application's context
 2. imageFolder - the subfolder under Pictures folder where the images will be stored.
 Leave it null for no subfolder.
+When null, the images will be stored in calling app's internal storage, which is the main files folder.
 3. cropWidth - the crop width in pixels.
 A value of 0 will result in no crop.
 4. cropHeight - the crop height in pixels.
 A value of 0 will result in no crop.
 5. imageType - the image output type: 0 is JPG, 1 is PNG, 2 is BMP